ruuda/blog/posts/2014-09-15-writing-a-path-tracer-in-rust-part-6-multithreading.md

 When a trace task is created, a trace unit is taken from `available_trace_units` queue, and it is moved into the task.
 The task now owns the unit, and and it is _gone_ from the task scheduler.
 This way, it is impossible for the task scheduler to hand out the same unit to different worker threads.
-When the worker thread requests a new task, it returns the completed task — including units — back to the task scheduler, which will place it in the done queue.
+When the worker thread requests a new task, it returns the completed task back to the task scheduler, which will place its units in the done queue.
 The gather unit and tonemap unit are handled in a similar way: when they are handed out in a task, the variables will be `None` until the units are returned.